Back to English Hornbill

 Answer-

-The cyclic movement of rain is described as eternal:
+The cyclic movement of the rain is clearly explained by the rain itself:

 Question 5: Why are the last two lines put within brackets?